Protopithecus: History

 The story of Protopithecus was reopened in 1992 when two nearly complete skeletons of gigantic platyrrhines were discovered in Toca da Boa Vista caves in the adjacent state of Bahia, also dating to the Late Pleistocene.
 The fossils were much more complete than those found by Lund and included several important elements like the skull, mandible, and teeth.
 These too were identified as Brachyteles and similar to B. (Protopithecus) brasiliensis in a brief announcement of the discovery by paleontologist Castor Cartelle in 1993.
-One of the two skeletons was from a subadult individual of a new genus and species, Caipora bambuiorum, in 1996 as a giant spider monkey.
+One of the two skeletons was from a subadult individual of a new genus and species, Caipora bambuiorum, identified in 1996 as a giant spider monkey.
 The other skeleton was identified as a specimen of Protopithecus brasiliensis, which was made valid once again as a genus based on size and long bone morphology.
 It was made into a hypodigm of the species in 1995, but only on the basis of size and long bone morphology.
 The Toca da Boa Vista skeleton was used as the basis for future studies of the species’ paleobiology, anatomy, and more instead of the holotype due to its more complete nature.
 However, a 2013 study of the Toca da Boa Vista found that it had distinct humeral and femoral morphology from the holotype and was from its own genus and species, named Cartelles coimbrafilhoi.
 This led to most of the material assigned to Protopithecus to be moved to Cartelles except for the holotype.
 Since then, Protopithecus has received little attention.